 They’re beautiful and add a certain charm to the cake that can’t be matched by anything else.
 And if you do it right, it’ll look like you’ve spent hours on your masterpiece!

 But there is an art to decorating a cake with flowers.
 It takes some practice and patience but once you get it right, you’ll be able to do it in no time at all!

 There’s something about the contrast between the white frosting and vibrant colours of the petals that makes it look more festive, while also adding flavour and colour.

 Flowers can add a personal touch.
 You can use them as an accent or as your main decoration, depending on what you’re going for.
 If you’re serving a cake at a wedding, for example, using flowers will be sure to impress your guests!

 How to Add Flowers to Cake

 When decorating cakes with fresh flowers, most bakers will stick fresh flowers directly into the cake or dip them into melted chocolate, fondant, buttercream or royal icing.
-This is done to prevent wilting of the flowers and spoiling their natural shape.
+This is done to prevent wilting of the flowers and spoil their natural shape.

 I am going to share with you how I decorate cakes with flowers.